Asynchronous Network Management System (ANMS) Product Guide

 When running rootless podman the container may fail to start if the user does not have permission to bind on the configured port(s).
 Users typically cannot bind to low numbered ports, including 80 (http) and 443 (https).
 If this is the issue, try to set AUTHNZ_PORT and AUTHNZ_HTTPS_PORT to higher values and test at the specified port (i.e., In .env set AUTHNZ_PORT=9080 and test at http://hostname:9080).

-Check that the authnz container is running with podman compose ps
+Check that the authnz container is running with podman compose ps.

-Logs can be viewed with podman compose logs authnz
+Logs can be viewed with podman compose logs authnz to identify potential issues.

 Following an upgrade or failed installation step, it is possible for the system to be in an inconsistent state resulting in containers failing to start, initialize properly, or using outdated caches.